 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-This guide provides information about the audio bitrates of radio streaming streams.
+This guide provides information about the audio bitrates of Infomaniak's radio streaming streams.

-The connection test available on your Manager assesses the link between your server (the one from which you encode your streams) and the Infomaniak facilities located in Geneva, Switzerland.
+The connection test available in your Manager evaluates the link between your server (the one from which you encode your streams) and Infomaniak's facilities located in Geneva, Switzerland.

 It measures the time required to send or receive data as well as the response time.
 These measurements can fluctuate depending on network traffic.
-The test determines the required throughput based on the available throughput.
-However, if other data transfers are in progress, the measured throughput may be lower than the theoretical throughput of your line.
+The test determines the required bitrate based on the available bitrate.
+However, if other data transfers are in progress, the measured bitrate may be lower than the theoretical bitrate of your line.

 If in doubt, note the test results at different times of the day, as well as the technical details of your connection and the number of computers sharing the line.

-To broadcast radio without interruption, a quality Internet connection and sufficient bandwidth are required.
-The bandwidth must always ensure a margin of free bandwidth.
-If your connection is shared between the radio and other devices, the broadcast quality may be impaired.
+To broadcast a radio station without interruptions, a quality Internet connection and sufficient bitrate are necessary.
+The bitrate must always guarantee a margin of free bandwidth.
+If your connection is shared between the radio and other devices, the broadcast quality may be affected.

-To detect any temporary line saturations, run a buffer test over a long period.
+To detect any temporary line saturations, run a long-term buffer test.